 Alone, the Chase Freedom Unlimited is just another cash back card.
 But when you have the Freedom Unlimited AND a card that earns transferable Ultimate Rewards (such as Chase Sapphire Preferred or Chase Sapphire Reserve), you can transfer points earned from the Freedom to the card that earns the transferable Ultimate Rewards.

-This is important because the Chase Freedom Unlimited earns 1.5 points per dollar on everything.
+This is important because the Chase Freedom Unlimited earns 1.5 points per dollar on non-category bonus spend.
 The CSP and CSR earn only 1 point per dollar on non-category bonus spend.
 So using the Chase Freedom Unlimited earns 50% more points!!

 The problem is, if you (or your spouse/partner) do not have one of the three cards that earns transferable Chase Ultimate Rewards (Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred), the points you earn are just cash back.
 So 1.5 points is 1.5 cents.
-There are other cash back cards with better earn rates.
-But, when paired with a transferable Ultimate Rewards earning card, these points can be redeemed as transferable Ultimate Rewards points OR they can be redeemed as cash.
+When paired with a transferable Ultimate Rewards earning card, these points can be redeemed as transferable Ultimate Rewards points OR they can be redeemed as cash.
 Click here for more details.

 So why is Chase Freedom Unlimited at the bottom of my list?

-There is no welcome bonus, which makes me hesitant to suggest this as one of your cards to fill your 5/24 spots.
+The welcome bonus isn’t that impressive.
 Plus, the everyday spending earn rate is the most appealing thing about this card, but a beginner most likely wont be needing it for the first year.
 The reason for that is because you’ll likely be working toward minimum spending requirements on other cards.

 The problem is, if you do not open this card while you’re still under 5/24, you will not be able to get it.
 And the whole point of this post is to strategize for the long term.
 Eventually, you will want a card for everyday spending with a good earn rate such as this one.
 You will either have to find another card for your everyday spending or wait until you are under 5/24.